 Now P(p) totally makes sense if you've encountered this coin before, or have some theoretical model of the center of mass of the coin (e.g. based on manufacturing processes).
 Even a so-called "frequentist" would approach the problem in exactly this way because Bayes' theorem is exactly what it says it is: a theorem.

 However, imposing a non-uniform P(p) out of mathematical convenience or other subjective criteria effectively just increases the number of parameters in your model to include the parameters of the prior distribution.
 In the example, a beta distribution is used so now our model has two parameters (α and β giving us the distribution of p) instead of just one (p).
 If α and β summarize earlier data or our theoretical model gives us e.g. functions α(x) or β(x) of some parameter x (e.g. location of the center of mass), that's a different story.
-However, if you just posit a beta distribution?
+However, if you just posit a beta distribution then you're just adding parameters — which should be judged on information criteria like the AIC.
+Adding a non-flat Bayesian prior distribution actually makes the AIC worse in the coin example above unless you collect a few dozen more data points.
 There is also the problem of what P(p) even means if it is not derived from previous data or a theoretical model.

 Chris House responds to this argument with tu quoque:

 Though frequentist data analysis makes no explicit use of prior information [ed. not true per above], good applied work does use prior beliefs informally even if it is not explicitly Bayesian.
 Models are experimented with, and versions that allow reasonable interpretations of the estimated parameter values are favored.
 Lag lengths in dynamic models are experimented with, and shorter lag lengths are favored if longer ones add little explanatory power.
 These are reasonable ways to behave, but they are not “objective”.